Trip'd

-Trip'd is a puzzle video game developed by Japanese studio Warp for the 3DO Interactive Multiplayer.
+Trip'd is a puzzle video game developed by Japanese studio Warp for 3DO.
 Using the falling block puzzle format, Trip'd presents the player with triads of colored, tile-shaped eggs that gradually descend the screen to stack up on the bottom.
 The objective is to connect four or more matching eggs to eliminate them from the play field.
 Creatures called Deow'Nz can be formed and destroyed to create various effects depending on the number of players.